easttennesseecc-star/Q-Top-Dog-IDE/TOTAL_DOMINANCE_PLAN.md

 ├─ 90% cheaper (competitors: 10x more expensive)
 └─ Works on iPad (competitors: Desktop only)

-Result: Why would someone use GitHub when Q-IDE is 5x better?
+Result: Why would someone use GitHub when Top Dog is 5x better?
 ```

 #### 2. **Build Network Effects Others Can't Replicate**